 Toronto Hydro did not issue any press releases or conduct any press conferences.
-However, the organization did issue Media Bulletins, communicate with Councillors and key City Staff, and provide updates via Twitter.
-The general content of the updates included the number of affected customers, cause of outage, safety messages for the public, and utility contact information.
+However, the organization responded to media inquiries, communicated with the City Councillor for the affected area, and provided updates via Twitter.
+The general content of the updates included outage boundaries, number of customers affected, general restoration process updates and request for residents in the area to conserve power.

-Throughout the event:
+Throughout the event there were: